Accelerating Quadratic Transform and WMMSE: Introduction

-\IEEEPARstart{F}{ractional} programming (FP) is the study of optimization aimed at the ratio terms.
-For the matrix coefficients $\bA, \bB_1, \ldots,\bB_n$ and the vector variables $\bx_1,\ldots,\bx_n$ with their sizes properly defined, this paper focuses on the following type of ratio term:
+\IEEEPARstart{F}{ractional} programming (FP) is a study of optimization aimed at ratio terms.
+With the matrix coefficients $\bA, \bB_1, \ldots,\bB_n$ and the vector variables $\bx_1,\ldots,\bx_n$, this paper focuses on the following type of ratio term: